yash-sharma1/docs-site/docs/governance.md

 We can calculate proportion of each vote option easily.<br/>
-In this case, total voting power is 1100000000000 and voting power of `Yes` is 1100000000000, so the proportion of `Yes` is 100% and the proposal should be passed and and 2000 BNB will be returned.
+In this case, total voting power is 1100000000000 and voting power of `Yes` is 1100000000000, so the proportion of `Yes` is 100% and the proposal should be passed and and your deposit will be returned.

 **Note:** Trying to query proposal that didn't enter the voting period will result in `error`.